PGB-LIV/VAPPER/README.md

 		data/congodata_deviationfromthemean.csv - as above but holding the deviation from the mean frequency

 	The python program Vap.py uses the following packages to analyze the isolates.
-	Please ensure that these are installed and available to the python environment
+	Please ensure that these are installed and available to the python environment (see Installation below)

 	package				version used		website
 	velvet				1.2.10				https://www.ebi.ac.uk/~zerbino/velvet/